Mihir-Khandelwal/Data-Visualization-with-Python./README.md

   3. Less is more Impactive.
   - The above 3 points are given by Darkhorse Analytics.
 ## Matplotlib.
 - It is one of the most widely used, if not the most popular data visualization library in Python.
 It was created by John Hunter, an neurobiologist.
-Matplotlib was originally developed as an ECoG visualization tool, and just like MATLAB, Matplotlib was equipped with a scripting interface for quick
+Matplotlib was originally developed as an ECoG visualization tool, and just like MATLAB, Matplotlib was equipped with a scripting interface for quick and easy generation of Graphics represented by Pyplot.
+- It composed of 3 main layers, the back-end layer, the artist layer and the scripting layer.
+1. Backend Layer: It has 3 build-in abstract interface classes.
+  - Figure Canvas: Encompasses the area onto which the figure is drawn.
+  - Renderer: Knows how to draw on the Figure Canvas.
+  - Event: Handles user inputs such as keyboard strakes and mouse clicks.
+2. Artist Layer: